grahamwhaley/accidental-key-collector/_posts/2022-07-21-russian-lt.md

 Mine does not have the base filter unit.
 It is also possibly slightly unusual in that the main armature is painted black.
 I'm not sure I've seen another one with a painted armature in any internet photos.
-The pain looks pretty 'original' to me.
+The paint looks pretty 'original' to me.

 There is a touch more info on the Ukrainian keys on this [morsex page](https://www.morsex.com/ru/).
 Those keys do look a little different to mine - the top lid has a diffrent embossing, and there look